-Fiona Roberts’ deeply saturated yet aqueous paintings feature quiet studies of figures and have a dream like sensibility.
+Fiona Roberts’s deeply saturated yet aqueous paintings feature quiet studies of figures and have a dream like sensibility.
 Layers of colour and shadow drift, and overlap creating an atmospheric sfumato.
 The accidental quality of ink and water on paper allow an intimacy and abstraction to emerge in each unique picture.
 At the centre of these ephemeral yet painterly places are images of women and girls, symbolising the liminality of the feminine experience in contemporary society.

 To make these captivating images, Roberts begins with the composition, cropping and rearranging the elements, creating contrasts between the shadow and light with each figure and enigmatic space.
 The use of limited hues and muted colours lends an understated yet evocative gravity to each picture.
 The subjects are mysterious composites, inspired in part by the artist’s daughter and friends, who through the alchemic process of making are transformed in newly symbolic protagonists.

-Roberts works primarily with ink and it is the unpredictable quality of this medium means each picture evolve as if by chance, an experiment of the mixing of the pigment with water or bleach.
+Roberts works primarily with ink and the unpredictable quality of this medium means each picture evolves as if by chance, an experiment of the mixing of the pigment with water or bleach.
 A flow of liquid marks the paper, creating a space that appears to exist between an elemental plane of light, water and time.
 “Using ink makes for imperfect paintings that are in stark contrast to the hyper-perfect images we are surrounded by today.”
-As well Roberts’ choice of paper rather than the more traditional canvas has not only material importance but symbolic significance: “The use of paper lends something else to the paintings.
+As well Roberts’s choice of paper rather than the more traditional canvas has not only material importance but symbolic significance: “The use of paper lends something else to the paintings.
 Paper is less robust than canvas and can be seen to have a vulnerability of its own.”

 The ephemeral sensibility of these works is alluring yet at the core of this work is an evocation of the often marginalised and unseen experience of women and girls in contemporary society.
 The artist notes she is interested in the luminosity of Kaye Donachie’s painting and Marlene Dumas’ pictures of the unseen as well as the studies of ambiguity seen in the work of Francesca Woodman, particularly the suggestion of “unease, discomfort and strangeness.”
 It is this unsettling quality that Roberts evokes, allowing us to come to terms with the gravity of her subject matter.